shivamnegi92/shivamnegi92/README.md

 💭 My objective is to actively engage in mentoring startups, guiding them through the intricacies of AI implementation for the public good.
 I aspire to leverage cutting-edge AI technologies to develop impactful solutions that address complex societal issues and streamline everyday experiences for individuals globally.
 By harnessing the power of artificial intelligence, I seek to catalyze positive change and contribute to the advancement of society in meaningful and tangible ways.

-👯 With over 100 mentoring sessions on GenAI completed, I'm deeply engaged in Gen AI and Deep Learning research.
+👯 With over 100+ mentoring sessions on Data Science and AI, I'm also deeply engaged in Gen AI and Deep Learning research.
 Let's collaborate!
 Feel free to message me at [email](mailto:negi.sh@husky.neu.edu) for research opportunities.

 - 📝 I regularly write articles on [https://medium.com/@shivamnegi92](https://medium.com/@shivamnegi92)
 - 📫 How to reach me **negi.sh@husky.neu.edu**
+- Book a mentoring call https://topmate.io/shivam_negi_data

 <h3 align="left">Connect with me:</h3>
 <p align="left">